hockey-for-NOI/WinEnv/INSTALL.md

         - `/abc` searches for keyword 'abc', use 'n' to search next and 'N' to search previous.
         - See `https://vim.rtorr.com/` for more info.
     - Be careful with your CAPS LOCK and CHINESE INPUT METHODS!

+## Git

+- `pacman -Ss git`
+- `pacman -S git`

+- We install git here only for `oh-my-zsh`
+	- Git is too complex to introduce here.
+	- See `https://git-scm.com/docs/gittutorial` for more information.

 ## Zsh